nativewaves/SpecFlow.AutofacServiceProvider/README.md

 Once a Scenario finishes, all objects created in the scenario life-time-scope will be disposed.
 Similarly, after a feature ends, all objects scoped to the feature life-time-scope will be disposed.
 Eventually all other services and singletons will be disposed after the test run.

-All Step definition classes, marked with the SpecFlow `[Binding]` attribute, are automatically imported into the root service collection.
+All Step definition classes, marked with the Reqnroll `[Binding]` attribute, are automatically imported into the root service collection.

 A typical dependency builder method is structured as follows: